VenkMallikarjun/BENPPy/README.md

                             othermains_bypeptide,   # String specifying name of .csv file specifying additional main effects, with levels specified for each peptide, to be included in model fitting.
 Defaults to ''. otherinteractors,       # Dictionary specifying additional interacting parameters (E.g. {'Interactor1':'Interactor2','Interactor1':'Interactor3'}).
 Order of interactors does not matter.
-Defaults to {}. regression_method,      # Can be either 'protein' (default) to fit separate models for each protein, or 'dataset' to fit a single model for entire dataset (depreciated). normalisation_method,   # Can be either 'median' (default) to normalise by median subtraction following log transformation, or 'none' to perform no normalisation. pepmin,                 # Scalar specifying minimum number of peptides to fit a model for a protein.
+Defaults to {}. regression_method,      # Can be either 'protein' (default) to fit separate models for each protein, or 'dataset' to fit a single model for entire dataset (depreciated). normalisation_method,   # Can be either 'median' (default) to normalise by median subtraction following log transformation, or 'none' to perform no normalisation (also assumes values are already logged). pepmin,                 # Scalar specifying minimum number of peptides to fit a model for a protein.
 Proteins with fewer than pepmin peptides will be ignored.
 Defaults to 3.
                             ProteinGrouping,        # If ProteinGrouping is set to True, will treat all proteins with the same gene name as a single entity using all available peptides, otherwise each one will be calculated separately. peptide_BHFDR,          # Scalar FDR cutoff employed to filter peptides before analysis.
 Defaults to 0.2.